-To make your guest rooms super-sweet, you can do what my brother does… whenever we come to stay with him, we find pictures of our last visit on the bed when we walk in—a perfect way to welcome us and give us keepsakes.
+To make your guest rooms super-sweet, do what my brother does… whenever we come to stay with him, we find pictures of our last visit on the bed when we walk in—a perfect way to welcome us and give us keepsakes.

-He also puts books on the bedside table he thinks we might enjoy.
+He also puts books on the bedside table that he thinks we might enjoy.
 He’s so cute and thoughtful!

 In the Living Room…

 Are there extra pillows that could be used for makeshift seating during game playing or when things get crowded?